Stanley G. Payne: Early life

-Payne received his bachelor's degree from Pacific Union College in 1955.
-He went on to earn a masters from Claremont Graduate School and University Center in 1957 and a doctorate (Ph.D.) from Columbia University in 1960.
+Education and career

+Payne received his B.A. from Pacific Union College in Angwin, California in 1955.
+Subsequently, he earned a M.A. from Claremont Graduate School and University Center in Claremont, California (1957) and a Ph.D. from Columbia University in New York City (1960) under the supervision of Shepard B. Clough.
+He worked as a lecturer at Columbia University during his doctorate (1959–1960) and went on to hold the same position at the Hunter College in New York City (1960).
+Then, he became an instructor at the University of Minnesota in Minneapolis (1960–1962) and an assistant professor of history at the University of California, Los Angeles (1962–1968).
+At that time, he became vice-chairman of the History Department at the same institution (1966–1967).
+Payne was appointed professor of history at the University of Wisconsin in Madison, Wisconsin in 1968 and retired as Professor Emeritus of its History Department in 2005.

 Work

-Known for his typological description of fascism, Payne is a specialist in the Spanish fascist movement and has also produced comparative analyses of Western European fascism.
+Known for his typological description of fascism, Payne specialized in the history of modern Spain, particularly on the Spanish fascist movement, and has worked on comparative analyses of European fascist movements in Western Europe.

+His first book on the Falange drew on interviews with party members conducted as part of doctoral research in Spain during 1958–59, and acknowledged a "heavy debt" to the party's ex-propaganda chief Dionisio Ridruejo and its former head Manuel Hedilla, who also emerged as the main neo-Falangist leader at the time.

-In the 1960s, his books were published in Spanish by Éditions Ruedo ibérico (ERi), a publishing company set up by Spanish Republican exiles in Paris, France, to publish works forbidden in Spain by the Francoist regime ruling the country at the time.
+In the 1960s, Payne's books were published in Spanish by Éditions Ruedo ibérico (ERi), a publishing company set up by Spanish Republican exiles in Paris, France, to publish works forbidden in Spain by the Francoist regime ruling the country at the time.
 He has been referred to by some historians as a revisionist due to his views.
 One of his more famous books is Spanish Civil War, The Soviet Union and Communism, which analyzes Joseph Stalin and the Soviet government's intervention in Spain.
 He also wrote The Franco Regime, The Spanish Civil War and A History of Fascism 1914–1945.